amelia-kowalik/Roguelike-CPP/README.md

   </div>

-## Kontekst gry ⋆˚✿˖°
+## Game Context ⋆˚✿˖°

-*Emma to młoda dziewczyna, która podczas wydarzenia towarzyskiego odbywającego się w pałacu wyrusza w podróż po jego zakamarkach w celu znalezienia pomieszczenia gdzie przebywa Książe, w międzyczasie Emma atakuje każdego napotkanego mężczyzne, ponieważ nie może powstrzymać swojego ego przed zdobywaniem wielbicieli.*
+*Emma is a young woman who embarks on a journey through the nooks and crannies of a palace during a social event to find the room where the Prince is located.
+Meanwhile, she attacks every man she encounters because she can't restrain her ego from winning admirers.*

-## Plan ♡₊˚ 🦢・₊✧
+## Gameplay Plan ♡₊˚ 🦢・₊✧

-- Podróż roczpoczyna się w sali balowej
+- The journey begins in the ballroom.

-- Walki wręcz zastąpione są **dialogiem**
+- Physical fights are replaced with **dialogue**.

-- Emma próbuje **zdobywać wielbicieli**, a oni próbują nie zostać zdobyci
+- Emma tries to **gain admirers**, while they try not to be won over.

-- Mapa do gry to wiele pięter i różne pokoje w pałacu
+- The game map consists of multiple floors and various rooms in the palace.

-- Możliwe jest znalezienie przedmiotów, które **ułatwiają zmanipulowanie** ofiar
+- Finding items that **facilitate manipulation** of victims is possible.

-- Emma staje się silniejsza z każdym zdobytym wielbicielem **(EGO)**
+- Emma becomes stronger with each admirer gained **(EGO)**.

-- Zwiększanie swojego EGO zwiększa szanse na zdobycie Księcia
+- Increasing her EGO increases the chances of winning over the Prince.

-- Cel gry to dostanie się do pokoju, w którym znajduje się **Ksiażę** i "pokonanie go"
+- The goal of the game is to reach the room where the **Prince** is and "defeat" him.

-- Emma posiada 3 szanse
+- Emma has 3 chances.

-- **Permadeath** to ostateczne odrzucenie (powoduje omdlenie)
+- **Permadeath** results in ultimate rejection (causes fainting).

-## Cechy bohaterki ࿐ ࿔*:･ﾟ
+## Protagonist Traits ࿐ ࿔*:･ﾟ

-- **EGO** - ogólna statystyka, każda wygrana Emmy sprawia, że level upuje swoje EGO.
-Umożliwia przyznawanie punktów do pozostałych statystyk.
+- **EGO** - overall statistic, each win boosts Emma's EGO.
+Allows allocating points to other statistics.

-#Cechy:
+#Traits:

-- **MANIPULACJA**
+- **MANIPULATION**

-- **UROK**
+- **CHARM**

-- **CHARYZMA**
+- **CHARISMA**

-- **INTELIGENCJA**
+- **INTELLIGENCE**

-## Ekwipunek ˚₊‧꒰ა ♡ ໒꒱ ‧₊˚
+## Inventory ˚₊‧꒰ა ♡ ໒꒱ ‧₊˚

-_Emma posiada małą sakiewkę, w której mieszczą się tylko **3 przedmioty**.
-Kombinacje tych przedmiotów wzmacniają EGO Emmy w różny sposób._
+_Emma has a small pouch that can hold only **3 items**.
+Combinations of these items strengthen Emma's EGO in different ways._

-# Itemy ✧˖° :
+# Items ✧˖° :

-- perfumy (+4 punkty do MANIPULACJI) **VERY RARE**
+- perfume (+4 points to MANIPULATION) **VERY RARE**

-- wachlarz (+3 punkty do CHARYZMY) **RARE**
+- fan (+3 points to CHARM) **RARE**

-- rękawiczki (+1 punkty do UROKU) **COMMON**
+- gloves (+1 point to CHARM) **COMMON**

-- szal (+2 punkty do UROKU) **UNCOMMON**
+- shawl (+2 points to CHARM) **UNCOMMON**

-- róż (+2 punkt do UROKU) **UNCOMMON**
+- rose (+2 points to CHARM) **UNCOMMON**

-- chusteczka (+1 do CHARYZMY) **COMMON**
+- handkerchief (+1 point to CHARISMA) **COMMON**

-- herbata z hibiskusa (+1 punkt SZANSY) **EPIC**
+- hibiscus tea (+1 point to CHANCE) **EPIC**

-- książka Frances Burney (+3 punkty do INTELIGENCJI) **RARE**
+- Frances Burney's book (+3 points to INTELLIGENCE) **RARE**

-- narcyz (kwiatek) (+1 punkty do MANIPULACJI) **COMMON**
+- narcissus (flower) (+1 point to MANIPULATION) **COMMON**

-- rysunki Emmy (+2 punkty do INTELIGENCJI) **UNCOMMON**
+- Emma's drawings (+2 points to INTELLIGENCE) **UNCOMMON**

-## Przeciwnicy (Wielbiciele) ₊˚⊹♡
+## Enemies (Admirers) ₊˚⊹♡
-_Mężczyźni napotkani przez Emme podczas jej podróży._
+_Men encountered by Emma during her journey._

-- Mają takie same cechy jak Emma
+- Have the same traits as Emma.

-- Każdy posiada słabośc, która jest jedną z cech
+- Each has a weakness, which is one of Emma's traits.

-- Nie mają ekwipunku
+- Do not have an inventory.

-- Na początku uciekają od Emmy, boją się jej.
-Po podbiciu ich serc przez Emme, stoją w miejscu.
+- Initially flee from Emma, fearing her.
+After being won over by Emma, they stand still.

-#Rodzaje wielbicieli i ich słabości:
+#Types of admirers and their weaknesses:

-- Manipulacja - wielbiciel z taką słabością jest łatwiejszy do pokonania przy większej ilości punktów dodanych do tej cechy Emmy, potrzebna jest również łaska wszechświata, aby podczas losowania dialogów pokazała się manipulacja.
-Taka sama zasada odnosi się do pozostałych słabości:
+- Manipulation - an admirer with this weakness is easier to defeat with more points added to this trait by Emma, also requires the universe's grace to display manipulation during dialogue selection.
+The same principle applies to the other weaknesses:

-- Urok
+- Charm

-- Charyzma
+- Charisma

-- Inteligencja
+- Intelligence

-# ♛✧˖ °Książe - Main Boss° ˖✧♛
+# ♛✧˖ °Prince - Main Boss° ˖✧♛

-- Możliwy do pokonania tylko po wcześniejszym wzmocnieniu EGO
+- Can only be defeated after boosting EGO

-- Znajduje się na ostatnim poziomie
+- Located on the final level

-- Bardzo silny gentleman
+- Very strong gentleman

-# Opis Walki (˵ •̀ ᴗ - ˵ )ﾉ• *₊°。(˶‾᷄ ⁻.‾᷅˵)ᵉʷ
+# Battle Description (˵ •̀ ᴗ - ˵ )ﾉ• *₊°。(˶‾᷄ ⁻.‾᷅˵)ᵉʷ

-- Emma rozpoczyna grę z jednym punktem EGO, reszta statystyk ma 1 punkt
+- Emma starts the game with one EGO point, other stats have 1 point each.

-- Zdobywanie EGO umożliwia dodawanie punktów do cech
+- Gaining EGO allows adding points to traits.

-- Na początku spotyka słabych przeciwników (mają takie same statystki jak ona)
+- Initially encounters weak opponents (with the same stats as her).

-- O wyniku walki w pewnej części decyduje losowość (rzut kością)
+- The outcome of battle partly depends on randomness (dice roll).

-- Emma i przeciwnik posiadają **33 punktów życia**.
-Potyczka słowna trwa do czasu aż jedno z nich będzie miało życie<=0
+- Emma and the opponent have **33 life points**.
+Verbal clash continues until one has life<=0.

-- Po rozpoczęciu walki, opcje dialogowe są losowane pod względem _cech_ i gracz powinien wybierać te, przy których ma więcej punktów.
-Wybranie opcji dialogowej, która odpowiada słabośći wielbiciela powoduje, że Emma zadaje więcej obrażeń
+- During battle, dialogue options are randomly selected based on _traits_, and the player should choose those with more points.
+Selecting a dialogue option corresponding to the admirer's weakness causes Emma to deal more damage.

-- Początkowa kwestia wielbiciela wskazuje na jego słabość
+- The initial admirer's line indicates their weakness.

-- Jeśli gracz wybierze opcje dialogową, w której jest słaby, a wielbiciel silniejszy, duma Emmy zostaje urażona i traci punkty życia
+- If the player chooses a dialogue option where Emma is weak and the admirer is stronger, Emma's pride is hurt and she loses life points.

-- Obrażenia składają się na **punkty dodane do cech przez EGO+punkty z przedmiotów+dodatkowe punkty za wybranie słabości**
+- Damage consists of **points added to traits by EGO+points from items+additional points for choosing weaknesses**

-- Rzut kością to mnożnik obrażeń.
-Odpowiedzi Emmy nie zawsze brzmią tak jak w jej głowie, może się jąkać albo zakrztusić co oznacze, że wylosowała _jeden_ na kości, lub wypowiedzieć kwestie idealnie co odpowiada _trójce_ na kości
+- Dice roll serves as a damage multiplier.
+Emma's responses may not always be as intended, she may stutter or choke, indicating a _one_ on the die, or deliver lines perfectly, which corresponds to a _three_ on the die.

-**Przykład ataku:**
+**Example attack:**
-Wybrana opcja dialogowa: MANIPULACJA
+Selected dialogue option: MANIPULATION
-Obrażenia: (+5pkt ze statystyk, +2pkt z przedmiotów, +3pkt za bycie słabością wielbiciela) * rzut kością (od 1 do 3)
+Damage: (+5 points from stats, +2 points from items, +3 points for exploiting admirer's weakness) * dice roll (1 to 3)

 5+2+3 = 10
-10 * 3 = 30 obrażeń
+10 * 3 = 30 damage

-- Obrażenia wielbiciela: **punkty z cech * rzut kości**ą (nie posiadają ekwipunku i nie obchodzi ich słabość Emmy)
+- Admirer's damage: **trait points * dice roll** (they have no inventory and don't care about Emma's weaknesses)

-- Jeśli okaże się, że ostateczne obrażenia są mniejsze niż wielbiciela to Emmie zostają odjete punkty życia zgodne z atakiem przeciwnika
+- If final damage turns out to be less than admirer's, Emma loses life points according to the opponent's attack